[Analysis] Why is petrostate UAE going all in on green hydrogen?

 Yet UAEs Masdar is prioritising precisely this, thereby entrenching a system that delegates developing countries to the role of resource provider — a system which has left 800 million people without electricity or working production centres — and could come at the cost of their own green industrialisation.

-EUobserver was in Abu Dhabi as part of an expenses-paid trip by Masdar Clean Energy
+EUobserver was in Abu Dhabi as part of an expenses-paid trip by Masdar Clean Energy.